chaulapatrice/calendar-app/README.md

 python manage.py runserver
 ```

-Next we need to set up Google Consent Screen and create Google OAuth2 credentials for a web application.
+Next we need to set up Google Consent Screen and create Google OAuth 2.0 credentials for a web application.

-Follow the steps below to set up Google Consent Screen and create Google OAuth2 credentials
+Follow the steps below to set up Google Consent Screen and create Google OAuth 2.0 credentials

 1. If you don't have one, set up a Google Cloud project using
    this [guide](https://developers.google.com/workspace/guides/create-project).